 Transcription & translation jobs from home are available in almost every area.
 Search local listings.
 Provide your information to local professional groups, like the Chamber of Commerce.
 Ask professionals that you transcribe to refer other people to you.
 Word of mouth is the best advertising, and it's free.
 Put your name on local job boards.
 Hand out business cards at professional offices.
 Introduce yourself at meetings and social events.

 You will be responsible for your own taxes.
 This means keeping highly detailed records and making arrangements for payment on a quarterly, semi-annual or annual basis.
 You will be required to keep an accurate record of all of your business expenses and income.

 For further reading: Paying Taxes On a Home Based Transcription Business

 To be efficient as a home-based transcriptionist, you will need a reliable computer.
-The choice between a laptop and desktop is a personal choice.
+The choice between a laptop and a desktop is a personal choice.
 It may be beneficial, however, to have both.
-You will need a recording system as well as a printer, and other office equipment.
+You will need a recording system as well as a printer and other office equipment.
 You will want a comfortable desk and chair that makes working long hours tolerable.